dustin-le/msh/README.md

 * How a shell works in UNIX systems.
 * How to handle multiple processes at a time.
 * Signal handling in C.
-* More efficient data structure decisions.
+* More efficient data structure management.